On UMAP's true loss function: True target similarities

 Since the effective objective function $\tilde{\mathcal{L}}$~\eqref{eq:eff_loss} that UMAP optimizes is different from $\mathcal{L}$~\eqref{eq:UMAP_obj_embd}, we cannot hope that UMAP truly tries to find a low-dimensional embedding whose similarities reproduce the high-dimensional similarities.
 Nevertheless, using the effective loss $\tilde{\mathcal{L}}$, we can compute the true target similarities $\nu_{ij}^*$ which UMAP tries to achieve in embedding space.
 The effective loss $\tilde{\mathcal{L}}$ is a sum of non-normalized binary cross entropy loss functions

 which is minimal for

 The approximation holds in the typical case in which $\frac{(d_i+d_j)m}{2n} \approx 0$, discussed above.
 In other words, the reduced repulsion weight essentially binarizes the high-dimensional similarities.
 UMAP's high-dimensional similarities are non-zero exactly on the shared $k$-nearest neighbor graph edges of the high-dimensional data.
-Therefore, the binarization explains why B\"{o}hm et al.~\cite{bohm2020unifying} find that using the binary weights of the shared $k$ nearest neighbor graph does not deteriorate UMAP's performance much\footnote{B\"{o}hm et al. \cite{bohm2020unifying} used a scaled version of the $k$NN graph, but the scaling factor cancels for the target weights.}.
-The binarization even helps UMAP to overcome disrupted high-dimensional similarities, as long as only the edges of the shared $k$NN graph have non-zero weight.
+Therefore, the binarization explains why~\citet{bohm2020unifying} find that using the binary weights of the shared $k$ nearest neighbor graph does not deteriorate UMAP's performance much.\footnote{\citet{bohm2020unifying} used a scaled version of the $k$NN graph, but the scaling factor cancels for the target weights.} The binarization even helps UMAP to overcome disrupted high-dimensional similarities, as long as only the edges of the shared $k$NN graph have non-zero weight.
 In Figure~\ref{subfig:c_elegans_inv_UMAP} we invert the original positive high-dimensional weights on the C. elegans dataset.
 That means that the $k$-th nearest neighbor will have higher weight than the nearest neighbor.
 The resulting visualization even improves on the original by keeping the layout more compact.
 This underpins B\"{o}hm et al.~\cite{bohm2020unifying}'s claim that the elaborate theory used to compute the high-dimensional similarities is not the reason for UMAP's practical success.
 In fact, we show that UMAP's optimization scheme even actively ignores most information beyond the shared $k$NN graph.
+In Figure~\ref{fig:c_elegans_hists}, we show histograms of the various notions of similarity for the C. elegans dataset.
+We see in panel~\ref{subfig:c_elegans_hist_no_inv_inv} how the binarization equalizes the positive target similarities for the original and the inverted high-dimensional similarities.

 The binary cross entropy terms in the effective loss $\tilde{\mathcal{L}}$~\eqref{eq:eff_loss} are not normalized.
-This leads to a different weighing of each pair $ij$
+This leads to a different weighing of the binary cross entropy terms for each pair $ij$